Journal of Unification Studies Vol. 11, 2010 - Pages 1-38; Revised September 2019

 One of its objects is to limit sexual intercourse, and to weaken the organ… the use of the foreskin to that organ is evident… there is no doubt that circumcision weakens the power of sexual excitement, and sometimes lessens the natural enjoyment; the organ necessarily becomes weak when it loses blood and is deprived of its covering from the beginning.

-Maimonides was writing in defense of circumcision, believing that the operation enhanced godly living by reducing the power and pleasure of sex.
+Maimonides was writing in defense of circumcision, believing that the operation enhanced godly living (as he understood it) by reducing the power and pleasure of sex.
 Being a physician, he knew this from clinical experience.

 Numerous scientific studies confirm that circumcision damages human sexual function and reduces sexual pleasure.
 The intact penis is about four times more sensitive than the circumcised penis.
 Studies of men in the U.S., South Korea and China confirm loss of sexual pleasure and reduced quality of sexual life among men who are circumcised and also their female partners.